-Battery Saver cannot be downloaded or installed on non-Android operating systems, including the following operating systems:
+Battery Saver cannot be downloaded or installed on non-Android operating systems including Symbian, iOS, Microsoft Windows Phone, Bada, or WebOS.

 The system settings of certain device types may also affect the operation of Battery Saver, and if you are using a custom ROM, the app may not work as expected.
 Please contact support to report any feedback regarding this issue.